 Our dog wardens can help if you have a problem with a noisy dog.

 - Our dog warden service is provided by SDK Environmental Ltd.

-- Out of hours dog collection service: 03444 828 342 (calls to this number are at standard rate and mobile friendly)
+- For the collection of stray dogs at times out of office hours call 03444 828320 (calls to this number are at standard rate and mobile friendly)